 Library for Handling Structured Linguistic Annotation on Multimodal Data Sets.

-In: Proceedings of the EACL Workshop on Language Technology and the Semantic Web (3rd Workshop
+In: Proceedings of the EACL Workshop on Language Technology and the Semantic Web (3rd

 on NLP and XML (NLPXML-2003)), Budapest, Ungarn, 2003.